jacklaw1410/fibonacci_defunctionalization/README.md

 (I'm using [the type hint syntax](https://docs.python.org/3/library/typing.html), which is available since Python 3.5.
 But in the code sample it will just be a `namedtuple`.
 Again, for the sake of brevity.)

 It is a linked list by its own right, and also a manifestation of the _call stack_ of our recursion.
-We will drill down into this fact a bit later.

 So finally we can refactor our `callback`.
 Observe that now this method need not live inside `fibonacci`.